 Fermentable dietary fibers, such as inulin and resistant starch, are edible carbohydrate polymers that escape colonic digestions in the small intestine and are fermented by gut microbiota in the large intestine.
 Anaerobic fermentation by bacteria in the large intestine produces short-chain fatty acids (SCFAs)—mainly acetate, propionate and butyrate—which have broad impacts on intestinal health and immunity [1][2][3].
 Impaired SCFAs production has been associated with diesease [4, 5].
 Dietary fibers can selectively enrich beneficial gut bacteria [6] and could be administered as “pre-biotic ” therapies to restore intestinal gut microbiota and elevate SCFA levels [7, 8].

 Previous work showed that dietary fibers cause rapid changes in microbiota compsotion and density [9, 10].
 But the ability of fibers to increase SCFA production varies among individuals [11-14].
 For example, Baxter et al. showed that resistant starch was able to promote butyrate production in only 63% participants [12].
 The individualized response can arise from a combination of factors such as genetics and diet history.
 But the baseline gut microbiota is also a critical factor [14, 15].
-The feces of some healthy human donors’ fails to ferment resistant starch, but this function can be restored by co-incubation with R. brommi, a well-known degrader of resistant starch [16].
+The feces of some healthy human donors’ fail to ferment resistant starch, but this function can be restored by co-incubation with R. brommi, a well-known degrader of resistant starch [16].
 Person-to-person variation in the bacterial and metabolomic composition of gut microbiome can further propogate to their human host, impacting biological variables such as body mass index [17] and glucose tolerance [18].

-Dietary fibers select for microbial taxa that can use fibers as substrates for growth.
-But this could impact the entire gut microbial community because species are linked through ecology (#cite PMID: 26542567#).
-The shift in microbial community under the stimulation of dietary fibers can be abstracted by the dynamics of a baseline-specific ecological network (Fig. 1A).
+Dietary fibers select from the pool of baseline community for microbial taxa that can use fibers as substrates for growth, and these responders could further impact the entire gut microbial community through a baseline-dependent ecological network (#cite PMID: 26542567#) (Fig. 1A).
 The primary users of dietary fibers are relatively few in low-fiber diet, but they can rapidly expand and dominate the gut microbiota after substantial induction [19].
 Production of some SCFAs, especially butyrate, involves cross-feeding cooperations among specialized gut bacteria.
 By hydrolyzing complex polysaccharide fibers, primary degraders release into the gut partially breakdown products (e.g., mono- and oligo-saccharides) and fermentation metabolites (e.g., pyruvate), which can respectively benefit the secondary fiber degraders and SCFAs producers [20, 21].
-There is increasing interess microbiota ecology and targeted modulation [22].
-But a system-level, quantitative understanding of the ecological dyanmics of gut microbiome under dietary interventions and the dependence on the baseline community composition is still lacking.
+Despite increasing interests in diet-induced modulation of microbiota composition and ecology [22], a system-level, quantitative understanding of the ecological dyanmics of gut microbiome under dietary interventions and their baseline dependences is still lacking.

-In this study, we profile longitudinally the gut microbiota of mice to study the basis for the baseline-dependent dynamical response to dietary fibers.
-We use the time series data to infer the ecological network that explains why the microbiota fiber responses vary with their baseline composition.
-Our model shows that the growth and ecological interaction of key responders—bacteria with known ability to benefit from fibers—drive the major shifts in microbiota composition.
-And we identify the set of putative fiber-degrading bacteria whose baseline abundances predict individual responses in bacterial absolute abundance and SCFA.
+In this study, we profiled longitudinally the gut microbiota of mice to study the basis for the baseline-dependent dynamical response to dietary fibers.
+We used the time series data to infer the ecological network that explains why the microbiota fiber responses vary with their baseline composition.
+The derived network shows that the growth and ecological interactions of key responders—bacteria with significant in vivo growth in inulin or resistant starch compared to cellulose—drive the major shifts in microbiota composition.
+We further showed that their baseline abundances predict individualized changes in bacterial absolute abundance and propionate concentration in feces.
 This study provides a framework to identify the ecological drivers of microbiota response to dietary interventions, which is critical for understanding the individualized responses of gut microbiota and the design of targeted modulations.

 Results